The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Extinction curve

-Since the consecutive filters method does not allow us to derive extinction ratios for the two reddest filters, and given its agreement with the reference filter method, we adopt the extinction curve obtained with the latter for the remainder of the discussion.
+Since the consecutive filters method does not allow us to derive extinction ratios for the two reddest filters, and given its agreement with the reference filter method, we adopt the extinction curve obtained with the reference filter method for the remainder of the discussion.